 The analysis and recommendations were provided to the agency in documents written to be discussed by the board: FearFree’s consultants have experience at senior corporate and director level, and understand the requirements of senior executives.
 The agency accepted all FearFree’s recommendations and are actively implementing them.

 This district council is typical of New Zealand: it has facilities in several different towns, with buildings of varying ages and multiple uses, sometimes with shared occupancies.
 The council asked FearFree to consult on the physical security aspects its facilities in light of the Ashburton WINZ judgement.
-To focus was on keeping staff safe, as staff who feel safe are more confident and customer focussed.
+To focus was on keeping staff safe, as staff who feel safe are more confident and customer focused.

 The consulting started with FearFree sending a reviewer to go over the facilities in person with a trained eye.
 The physical security systems differed on the various facilities.
 As building use had changed and new technology had become available, security systems had been added on and were in some cases no longer fit for purpose.
 Front counters had been built that were too low and weren’t wide enough, they had been moved without considering escape routes or secure areas for staff, CCTV cameras no longer had full site coverage, lighting in public areas was inadequate.
 FearFree were able to make recommendations as to how security systems could be upgraded – often very simply and cost effectively.